On contact invariants of non-simply connected Gorenstein toric contact manifolds: Introduction

-The second set of examples consists of $2n+1$-dimensional lens spaces $L^{2n+1}_p (\ell_0, \ell _1, \ldots, \ell_n)$, arising as the quotient of the standard contact sphere $S^{2n+1}\subset\C^{n+1}$ by the $\Z_p$-action with weights $\ell_0, \ell _1, \ldots, \ell_n\in\Z$.
-Such an action is free when the weights are coprime with $p$ and the resulting smooth lens space has zero first Chern class if and only if the sum of the weights is zero mod $p$.
+with canonical contact structure, arising as the quotient of the standard contact sphere $S^{2n+1}\subset\C^{n+1}$ by the $\Z_p$-action with weights $\ell_0, \ell _1, \ldots, \ell_n\in\Z$.
+Such an action is free when the weights are coprime with $p$ and the resulting smooth contact lens space has zero first Chern class if and only if the sum of the weights is zero mod $p$.
 Being finite quotients of the standard contact sphere, all these Gorenstein toric contact lens spaces can easily be seen to fit context (ii), although most of them do not fit context (i).
-We will give an explicit method to compute their contact Betti numbers and their decomposition by homotopy class of the fundamental group (see Proposition~\ref{prop:LensBetti}).
-As illustrative contact topology applications, we will then prove the following two results. \begin{thm} The contact lens space $L^{13}_5 (1, 1,1,1,2,-2,1)$ has two inequivalent contact structures with zero first Chern class, both arising as $\Z_5$-quotients of the standard contact sphere $S^{13}$. \end{thm} \begin{thm} The Gorenstein contact lens space $L^{15}_5 (1,1,1,2,-2,-2,-2,1)$ has an homotopy class of orientation preserving diffeomorphisms that does not contain any contactomorphism.
-In fact, it has an orientation preserving diffeonorphism that acts by multiplication by $2\in (\Z_5)^\ast$ on its fundamental group $\Z_5$, while any contactomorphism acts by multiplication by $\pm 1\in (\Z_5)^\ast$. \end{thm}
+We will give an explicit method to compute their contact Betti numbers and their decomposition by homotopy classes of the fundamental group (see Proposition~\ref{prop:lensBetti}), and illustrate how these invariants can be used to prove the following type of results.